The United Dance Organisation

-UDO's mission is to provide dancers of all ages, levels, backgrounds, abilities and disabilities, a positive and supportive platform to discover and unleash their creativity.
+UDO's mission is to provide dancers of all ages, levels, backgrounds, abilities and disabilities, a positive and supportive platform to unleash their creativity and passion.
 We believe in making street, hip hop and commercial dance inclusive for all.
-Whether dancing for fun, fitness, achievement, or with the aim of training to become a dance teacher or industry professional, UDO's philosophy is to help dancers achieve their goals.
+Whether dancing for fun, fitness, or with the aim of training to become a professional dancer, UDO's philosophy is to help dancers achieve their goals.

-Our vision is to empower and inspire young people, by nurturing skills, confidence, passion and talent in a safe and encouraging environment.
+Our vision is to empower and inspire young people by nurturing skills, confidence, and talent in a safe and encouraging environment.

 UDO Street Dance Competitions & Major Championships

 Back in 2002, one event quickly turned into a global sensation.

 UDO street dance competitions are high quality inclusive events, open to people of all ages, abilities and backgrounds.

 Working and partnering with leading dance professionals who judge and adjudicate at our events, all competitors have the chance to perform in front of truly inspirational dancers that share our passion.

 We host 19 regional competitive events each year across the UK, a further 18 around the world via our license holders, and the largest global street dance championships:

 New for 2018, our international members can look forward to the first ever UDO North American Hip Hop Dance Championships and the UDO Asia-Pacific Hip Hop Dance Championships.

 UDO Academy – Street Dance Training & Syllabus